preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 Authentication
 -----------------
-Here ypu can set the following:
+Here you can set the following:

 .. image:: user-management-types-auth.png